Dec 8, 2013

 CITROEN radiator with motometer and emblem

-As in Italy CITROEN also had a factory in Köln / Germany ( still in existence today )
+As in Italy and the UK, CITROEN also had a factory in Köln / Germany ( still in existence today )

 and here is the German CITROEN radiator emblem.
 As in Italy the town is marked: KÖLN.